aretro-sane/archinstall/README.md

 Archlinux installation with LVM on LUKS, Dual Booting with Windows 11

 ## Prerequisites
 - I am assuming Windows 11 was preinstalled, as is the case in most of todays laptops.
-The EFI size may not be big, need /boot directory.
 - Disable Secure Boot and Fast Boot in BIOS.
+- Reserve some free space from Disk Management.
+- Download latest archlinux iso, prepare installation media using Rufus, with GPT.
+-